 shells which suggests the alternate designation 'Shell Model

+of the Universe.'
 As originally conceived this Revolving Steady State (RSS)

 model envisions a universe with galaxies which move in circular